JoaoLeonardo/topicos-tia/README.md

 Everything necessary to run it should be included, nevertheless, textures and maps were packed/made using some applications external to Java/LibGDX, manly TexturePacker and Tiled(map).

-Uses LibGDX, so it's highly advisable to use their [wiki](https://libgdx.com/wiki/) as a guide.
+As mentioned, the project uses LibGDX, so it's highly advisable to use their [wiki](https://libgdx.com/wiki/) as a guide.

 # Rundown
 ![<insert metal gear joke here>](menu-painted.png "<insert metal gear joke here>")